-Being the 3rd biggest island in the Mediterranean, Cyprus is a must stop, whether you´re a solo traveller, honeymooner, beach lover, avid hiker, history explorer or a party person.
+Being the 3rd biggest island in the Mediterranean, Cyprus is a must stop, whether you´re a solo traveler, honeymooner, beach lover, avid hiker, history explorer or a party person.
 Because this island really has it all.

 As to my personal experience, I´ve been to Cyprus 3 times and I got to see almost all of its versatile sights and landscapes.
-First time I was in Cyprus with my parents for a family vacation at the beach, 2nd trip – visited my sister during her semester abroad and we got to
+The first time I was in Cyprus with my parents for a family vacation at the beach, 2nd trip – visited my sister during her semester abroad and we got to

 And let me add one here one more thing here:

 if I get another chance to visit Cyprus anytime soon – I won´t miss it.

 Crossing the line: Turkish vs. Greek side of Cyprus